 Success stories of outsourced Scala development

-- MASMOVIL: Outsourced Scala development for telecom
+- MASMOVIL: Outsourced Scala development to Eastern Europe

 - Knip: Scala development as a part of the Big Data solution for insurance